 CEOS Analysis Ready Data for Land (CARD4L) are satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets.

-LSI-VC leads the CEOS Analysis-Ready Data (ARD) initiative, including the overarching Definition, the individual Product Family Specifications, as well as the Assessment Process and outreach, advocacy, and promotion.
+LSI-VC leads the CARD4L initiative, including the overarching Definition, the individual Product Family Specifications, as well as the Assessment Process and outreach, advocacy, and promotion.

 - LSI-VC-7: Hanoi, Vietnam | February, 2019